 ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 A cloud migration plan may designate a public cloud, private cloud or hybrid cloud as the destination for the assets in question.
-The types of cloud migration range from relatively simple rehosting (also known as lift-and-shift) operations, to more complex rearchitecting initiatives — during which apps are rebuilt to harness the power of cloud computing APIs — and several options in between.
+The types of cloud migration range from relatively simple rehosting (also known as lift-and-shift) operations, to more complex rearchitecting initiatives—during which apps are rebuilt to harness the power of cloud computing APIs—and several options in between.

 No matter the particular cloud environments or workloads involved, the goal of every migration strategy is essentially the same: to deliver some combination of increased operational scalability, flexibility, performance, and cost savings compared to the previous setup.

-When a company moves to the cloud, it often does so in order to overcome limitations and burdens related to its use of legacy infrastructure, to pursue digital transformation initiatives and to deliver new solutions and services to customers.
+When a company moves to the cloud, it often does so to overcome limitations and burdens related to its use of legacy infrastructure, to pursue digital transformation initiatives, and to deliver new solutions and services to customers.
 By moving beyond legacy IT infrastructure, organizations can ensure better capacity planning without having to own and maintain the underlying hardware.
 More specifically, a cloud migration plan can address the following risks:

 With proper cloud migration planning and the right supporting solution services, a cloud migration strategy can set organizations up for more sustainable, cost-effective operations, with benefits across these main areas: